A Legacy of Conservation Success

 The National Audubon Society is a $120M+, 700+ employee, 1.4M member organization that works seamlessly across large geographical areas to protect birds and people and the places they need to thrive.
 But it wasn’t always this way.
 Only under the leadership of David Yarnold, who joined Audubon in 2010 as its 10th President and CEO, has Audubon been able to make good on its claim of having the most effective network in conservation.
 When launching a new case study about Audubon in the fall of 2017, the Harvard Business School remarked, “It was the most impressive turnaround of a legacy organization we’ve ever seen.”

 It is an exciting time to join Audubon’s development team of 65.
-At the midpoint in our five-year strategic plan, Audubon is now embarking on the most ambitious multi-year fundraising effort in our 100+ year history—a nine-figure campaign that generates the resources needed to achieve the goals laid out in our strategic plan, substantially increases annual operating revenue, recruits new volunteer leadership and major donors, and raises Audubon’s profile in the conservation sector (and nonprofit space more broadly).
+At the midpoint in a five-year strategic plan, Audubon is now embarking on the most ambitious multi-year fundraising effort in its 100+ year history—a nine-figure campaign that generates the resources needed to achieve the goals laid out in the strategic plan, substantially increases annual operating revenue, recruits new volunteer leadership and major donors, and raises Audubon’s profile in the conservation sector (and nonprofit space more broadly).

-Led by Chief Development Officer Sean O’Connor, Audubon is tackling this campaign amid a complete reinvention of its development operation.
+Led by Chief Development Officer Sean O’Connor, Audubon is tackling this campaign in the midst of a complete reinvention of its development operation.
 Less than a year ago, Audubon made the pivotal decision to reorganize development staff across the country—shifting the reporting lines of all state- and center-based development staff, who had historically reported through our state office infrastructure, to create one national development team.
+This fundamental shift was made to enable all Audubon donors to dedicate their biggest gift to their greatest passion and has experienced substantial support and investment from the Audubon’s Board.

 Just as biodiversity strengthens natural systems, the diversity of human experience strengthens our conservation efforts for the benefit of nature and all human beings.
 Audubon must represent and reflect that human diversity, embracing it in all the communities where we work, in order to achieve our conservation goals.
 To that end, we are committed to increasing the diversity of our staff, board, volunteers, members, and supporters, and to fostering an inclusive network of Audubon Centers and Chapters in all kinds of communities, from rural to urban.